FlashParking-Inc/json-language-file-translator/README.md

 add whatever *TRANSLATION.json* files to the *locales/en* directyory you want to translate

 ## run app
+make sure your credential env variable is set (above)

     python3 main.py es
 or whatever language (`es`, `it`, etc)